agenteo/agenteo.github.com/source/_posts/2015-02-24-a-successful-ruby-on-rails-performance-analysis-guideline.md

 ---

-In this post I describe a basic guideline I follow to raise awareness of feature performance degradation in a Ruby on Rails web application; the fundamentals apply to other programming language and frameworks.
+In this post I describe a basic guideline I follow to raise awareness of feature performance degradation in a Ruby on Rails web application; the fundamentals apply to other programming language and frameworks: be aware of the expected traffic, responsible feature delivery and load testing.

 ## Be aware of the expected traffic